threefoldfoundation/info_cloud/src/evdc/evdc_pricing.md

 - Diamond: 60 EUR per month for 10TB S3 storage, a Network Gateway, Monitoring, a Kubernetes Controller and 2 Kubernetes nodes (mid)
 - Platinum: 250 EUR per month for 20TB S3 storage, a Network Gateway, Monitoring, a Kubernetes Controller and 2 dedicated Kubernetes nodes

 **Note:** Above pricing is for Mainnet.
 Testnet pricing will be 1/10 of the Mainnet pricing.
-Please take into consideration that Testnet is not meant for production.
+Please take into consideration that Testnet is not meant for production: continuity of operation for your VDC is not guaranteed, and the available capacity is inferior to the mainnet one.

 ### Adding nodes